 In a not so surprising move yesterday - the US Government has once again lowered their overnight lending rates by 0.5%.
 The interest rate now sits at a historic low of 1% last achieved back in the shadows of the internet bust...

+Another key indicator on a bigger worldwide scale would be the LIBOR rate, which in the case of US - reflects a similar change.
 The London Interbank Offered Rate (or LIBOR, pronounced /ˈlaɪbɔr/) is a daily reference rate based on the interest rates at which banks offer to lend unsecured funds to other banks in the London wholesale money market (or interbank market).
 LIBOR will be slightly higher than the London Interbank Bid Rate (LIBID), the rate at which banks are prepared to accept deposits.
 It is roughly comparable to the U.S. Federal funds rate.

 Lower interest means cost of borrowing and risk is lower - an ideal plea for an increase in capital and liquidity.
 After all if it costs you $1 a year to borrow $100 (1% interest) versus $2 for $100 (2%), the expense to you the entrepreneur is much lower, giving you the incentive to create new ventures, right?